apache/pulsar/site2/docs/io-kafka-source.md

 ### Schema Management

-This Kafka Source connector applies the Schema to the topic depennding on the data type that is present on the Kafka topic.
+This Kafka Source connector applies the Schema to the topic depending on the data type that is present on the Kafka topic.
 We are detecting the data type from the `keyDeserializationClass` and `valueDeserializationClass` configuration parameters.

 For instance if the `valueDeserializationClass` is `org.apache.kafka.common.serialization.StringDeserializer` then we set Schema.STRING() as schema type on the Pulsar topic.

-If `valueDeserializationClass` is `io.confluent.kafka.serializers.KafkaAvroDeserializer` we download the AVRO schema from the Confluent Schema Registry® and we set it properly on the Pulsar topic.
+If `valueDeserializationClass` is `io.confluent.kafka.serializers.KafkaAvroDeserializer` Pulsar downloads the AVRO schema from the Confluent Schema Registry® and set it properly on the Pulsar topic.

 In this case you have to set `schema.registry.url` inside of the `consumerConfigProperties` configuration entry of the source.

-When `keyDeserializationClass` has any value that is different from the default value of `org.apache.kafka.common.serialization.StringDeserializer` it means that you do not have a String as a key, in this case the Kafka Source uses the KeyValue schema type with the SEPARATED encoding.
+When `keyDeserializationClass` is not `org.apache.kafka.common.serialization.StringDeserializer` it means that you do not have a String as key and the Kafka Source uses the KeyValue schema type with the SEPARATED encoding.

 We are also supporting AVRO format for keys as well.